Dr Ellen Adams

 London WC2R 2LS

-Forthcoming ‘Shaping, collecting and displaying medicine and architecture: a comparison of the Hunterian and Soane museums’, Journal of the History of Collections
+- 2013.
+‘Shaping, collecting and displaying medicine and architecture: a comparison of the Hunterian and Soane museums.’
+Journal of the History of Collections 25: 59-75.

-2010 'Centrality, "capitals" and prehistoric cultures: a comparative study of Late Bronze Age Crete and Cyprus' Cambridge Classical Journal, 56, pp. 1-46.
+- 2010.
+‘Centrality, “capitals” and prehistoric cultures: a comparative study of Late Bronze Age Crete and Cyprus.’
+Cambridge Classical Journal 56: 1-46.

 Expertise and public engagement

-Ellen has appeared twice on Radio 4’s ‘In Our Time’ with Melvyn Bragg, discussing the ‘Minoan civilization’ and the ‘Trojan War’.
-She has also appeared on Radio 3’s ‘Night Waves’ discussing the decipherment of Linear B.
+I have appeared twice on Radio 4’s ‘In Our Time’ with Melvyn Bragg, discussing the ‘Minoan civilization’ and the ‘Trojan War’.
+I have also appeared on Radio 3’s ‘Night Waves’ discussing the decipherment of Linear B.